 Organizations, like people, develop.
 A start-up has different organization qualities than a 25-year-old, Fortune 500 company.
-As operations increase in scale and scope a start-up faces new pressures.
-Each increase in production, staffing, or market share increases their operating risk.
+As operational needs increase to scale and scope the former start-up will face new culture pressure.
+Cumulative production, staffing, or market share increase quickly drive competing values to become operational risk.

 What worked as a start-up company with a staff of 5 and $500,000 in revenues can no longer manage the same way with a staff of 85 and $2.5 million in revenues.

 Merely doubling the numbers, however, risks compounding the challenge of planned, intentional human capital growth to meet financial and intellectual capacity.

 Frustration over organization culture, values, and communication many times comes down to values and interpretations: enter the Myers-Briggs Type Indicator (MBTI) assessments that seem the rage.

 The MBTI assessment focus on the individual and the individual to convey and manage both themselves and others from their assessment framework.
 For maximum effect there is a need to manage your MB filter and also know the MB profile of each person to manage other’s MB filter need – I believe this is too much to rely on people to communicate in all conditions.